Automated Optical Inspection: How It Works & Why It Matters

 Role of AOI in Quality Control

-AOI plays an indispensable role in quality control throughout the PCB manufacturing process.
+Automated optical inspection plays an indispensable role in quality control throughout the PCB fabrication process.
 It ensures that both SMT and bare PCB inspections meet stringent quality requirements.

 Surface-Mount Technology (SMT) Inspection

-In SMT assembly, automated optical inspection for a PCB board with components typically inspect the following features:
+In SMT assembly, automated optical inspection for a printed circuit board with components typically inspect the following features:

 - Component Placement Accuracy: Ensures that components are positioned correctly according to the design specifications.